YouTube Title Mistakes Beginners Don’t Realize They’re Making

 Mistake #1: Writing Titles Like Blog Headlines

 Many beginners come from blogging or school-style writing.
+They write titles like:

 An Introduction to YouTube Title Optimization